The infographic below highlights the benefits and downsides of each credit card relief program.

-After the debt gets transferred to the debt collection company, an entirely new set of laws kick in, such as the Fair Debt Collection Practices Act (FDCPA) — and these laws are often violated by the debt collection companies.
+After the debt is transferred to a debt collection company, an entirely new set of laws kick in, such as the Fair Debt Collection Practices Act (FDCPA).
+These laws are often violated by the debt collection companies.

-The good news about debt validation is that once a debt is proven to be “legally uncollectible” the creditors can no longer report the debt to the credit reporting agencies (legally anyway).
+Once a debt is proven to be “legally uncollectible” the creditors can no longer report the debt to the credit reporting agencies (legally anyway).
 When a third-party debt collection account gets removed from a person’s credit, this can have a positive effect on credit scores.